 Killjoy can operate far outside the bounds of her Sentinel status.
 While her abilities make her one of the most powerful Agents on Defense, she can also be extremely beneficial on Attack, too.
 Her Nanoswarm grenade can be incredibly impactful during the early stages of a round — even if not triggered, it offers valuable area denial.

-Combining Nanoswarm with Alarmbot will dispatch anyone within its vicinity within a matter of seconds, regardless of their health status.
+When she is nearby though, combining Nanoswarm with Alarmbot will dispatch anyone within its vicinity within a matter of seconds, regardless of their health status.
 These are an undeniably powerful set of tools to have at your disposal during a post-plant situation.

 - Ability 1 — Alarmbot (200 Creds) — EQUIP a covert Alarmbot.
 FIRE to deploy a bot that hunts down enemies that get in range.
 After reaching its target, the bot explodes, applying Vulnerable.
 HOLD EQUIP to recall a deployed bot.